mirtiza09/lifeos/DEPLOYMENT.md

 ## Environment Variables

-The following environment variables are required:
+The following environment variable is required:

 - `DATABASE_URL`: PostgreSQL connection string

-Optional environment variables:
+Optional environment variables for local development:

-- `PORT`: The port the server will listen on (defaults to 3000)
+- `PORT`: The port the server will listen on (defaults to 5000)
 - `NODE_ENV`: Set to `production` for production mode

 ## Deployment Checklist

 Before deploying to production, make sure to:

-1. Build the application in production mode
+1. Push your code to a Git repository (GitHub, GitLab, etc.)
+2. Connect your repository to Netlify
-2. Set all required environment variables
+3. Set the required `DATABASE_URL` environment variable in Netlify
-3. Ensure the database is properly set up and migrated
-4. Configure proper error logging
-5. Set up HTTPS if not provided by your hosting platform
-6. Test all functionalities after deployment
+4. Deploy with the default settings from `netlify.toml`

+## Deployment Architecture

+The application uses a modern deployment architecture:

+1. **Frontend**: Static files served from Netlify's global CDN
+2. **Backend**: API endpoints served as Netlify Functions
+3. **Database**: PostgreSQL database connected via `DATABASE_URL`
+4. **Routing**: API requests automatically routed from `/api/*` to Netlify Functions

 ## Troubleshooting

 Common deployment issues:

-1. **Database connection errors**: Verify your `DATABASE_URL` is correct and that the database is accessible from your hosting environment.
+1. **Database connection errors**:
+   - Verify your `DATABASE_URL` is correct

-2. **Build failures**: Check that all dependencies are properly installed and compatible.
+   - Make sure your database allows connections from Netlify's IP addresses

-3. **API errors**: Check the server logs for detailed error messages.
+   - Check Netlify Function logs for specific error messages

+2. **API errors (404)**:
+   - Verify the build completed successfully
+   - Check that Netlify Functions were created properly
+   - Look for routing issues in the Function logs

-4. **Frontend not loading**: Verify that static files are being served correctly.
+3. **Frontend not loading**:
+   - Check that static files were built and deployed correctly
+   - Verify the Netlify adapter script is included in the HTML

-For more specific troubleshooting, refer to the documentation for your hosting platform.
+For more specific troubleshooting, refer to the [Netlify documentation](https://docs.netlify.com/troubleshooting/common-issues/).